rscheffers82/100Days-of-Code/log.md

 Today I've worked on getting the styles sorted for a react component that will allow a user to add annotations to an article.
 The main work I've done was creating the visual elements on the screen that use for user input eg. creating and editing annotations.

 **Thoughts:**
 I needed to overlay several items on top of each other using CSS.
-I used a combination of the below tags to get it sorted, as well as created two JS bins to try a few things out. (<i>Hot reload in react is great but still not as fast as jsbin)
+I used a combination of the below tags to get it sorted, as well as created two JS bins to try a few things out. (<i>Hot reload in react is great but still not as fast as jsbin</i>)
 - flexbox
 - absolute and relative positioning
 - z-index